 LITT Feature

-Programs to Support Teen Mental Health and Self-Care
+Programs to Support Teen Mental Health and Self-Care (posted 2023)

 The lingering effects of the Covid-19 pandemic, remote schooling, the lack of in person socializing, and missed rites of passage have taken a heavy toll on young people.
 Teen services librarians are responding with innovative programs, drop-in sessions, and resources to help patrons connect, build coping skills, and get the mental health supports they need.